 For more information about our list of NHS email addresses and how to target the right contacts and the right organisations, please contact us on 0330 010 3495 or you can click here to email our marketing databases team.

 More Than Words note –we have other medical marketing databases available.
-Click for our list of hospitals, GP email database, list of practice managers’ email addresses, list of NHS consultants, NHS procurement contact list, and list of dentists’ surgeries.
+Click for our list of care homes, domiciliary care database, list of NHS consultants, list of doctors’ surgeries, list of practice managers’ email addresses, NHS procurement contact list, and list of dentists’ surgeries.

 NHS health and social care email database FAQ